-The Departments of Justice (DOJ) and Health and Human Services (HHS) are key federal agencies involved in protecting people from such abuse.
-However, they could improve how they do so.
+The Department of Health and Human Services (HHS) is one of the key federal agencies involved in protecting people from such abuse.
+However, it could improve how it does so.

-- HHS’s Centers for Medicare & Medicaid Services (CMS) oversees the health and welfare of about 1.4 million residents receiving care in nursing homes that participate in Medicare or Medicaid.
+HHS’s Centers for Medicare & Medicaid Services (CMS) oversees the health and welfare of about 1.4 million residents receiving care in nursing homes that participate in Medicare or Medicaid.
 To protect vulnerable nursing home residents from abuse, CMS contracts with state agencies—known as survey agencies—that can cite nursing homes for incidents of abuse.
 Abuse citations doubled from 2013-2017.
-Physical and mental/verbal abuse were more common than sexual abuse, and perpetrators were often staff.
-However, CMS can't readily access this information, which it could use to improve oversight by focusing on the most prevalent problems.
+However, CMS does not require that survey agencies enter the abuse and perpetrator type for incidents of abuse, which it could use to improve oversight by focusing on the most prevalent problems.

-- Older adults and people with disabilities receiving Medicaid assisted living services—over 330,000 in 2014—are also vulnerable to abuse, neglect or exploitation.
+Older adults and people with disabilities receiving Medicaid assisted living services—over 330,000 in 2014—are also vulnerable to abuse, neglect or exploitation.
 CMS oversees how states monitor such incidents, but its guidance has been unclear.
 In 2014, more than half of the 48 states providing these services couldn’t determine the number or nature of critical incidents in assisted living facilities.
 In addition, states may not be monitoring things you might expect them to, such as medication errors (7 states) or unexplained deaths (3 states).
 These reporting gaps undermine CMS’s ability to effectively monitor how well states assure beneficiary health and welfare.
-CMS should take steps to improve state reporting.